Javion Hamlet: Professional career

 On August 26, 2021, Hamlet signed his first professional contract with Bnei Herzliya of the Israeli Basketball Premier League.
 He did not play a game for the team.

 ALM Évreux (2021)

 On November 24, 2021, Hamlet signed with ALM Évreux Basket of the LNB Pro B.

 Texas Legends (2022)

 On January 5, 2022, Hamlet signed with the Texas Legends of the NBA G League.
 He was then later waived on February 27, 2022.

+China (2023–present)

+Hamlet played 19 games for Hefei Storm in 2023 National Basketball League (NBL) season.
+He joined Tianjin Pioneers for 2023–24 Chinese Basketball Association (CBA) season.
+In 2024 NBL season, he played 26 games for Wuhan Kunpeng.
+He rejoined Tianjin Pioneers for 2024–25 CBA season.